 The clouds kept rolling in as I reached the stones, standing just the way Robert Burnard arranged them in 1909 among the tussock grass.
 They may not quite be placed as they stood around 5000 years ago, but they are still a striking sight at the foot of Sittaford Tor, with the Fernworthy Forest to the east.
 This photograph shows just one of the circles; the two are best viewed from the flanks of the tor itself, about which, more later!

 I began the long trudge from Grey Wethers up to Sittaford Tor, which always seems to take longer than expected (usually because I’m always looking back down the hill to view the double stone circles!).
 On this walk, though, at perhaps the half way point, I stopped when I saw a strikingly beautiful white pony standing still a little distance ahead of me, staring right back.
-It was quite the most captivating moment, and I have already written about it, and shared another image on my previous post.
+It was quite the most captivating moment, and I have already written about it, and shared another image here.
 I couldn’t take my eyes off the creature (I can’t explain why), as it began to skirt from west to east around me.
 At the mid point I took another photograph:

 From the top of Sittaford Tor I followed the wall leading south west for a few hundred metres looking for the marker stone I’d seen mentioned by others online.
 It is large enough not to miss, and the circle of (very flat) stones lies on the other side of the wall alongside it.
 Although the morning was by now bright and the visibility good to the hills over to the south, the cloud cover by this point was heavy and rather threatening.
 Quite a view though.